HPC Cluster Basic Use Guide

 Computational work should always be submitted as a job.
 If you want to try out a program

 interactively, request an interactive session as described later in this guide.

 Only ssh connections from an on-campus network are allowed, so

-you may wish to first connect to an on-campus server with ssh or VPN before
+you will need to first connect to an on-campus server with ssh or Virtual Private Network

 C. Data Storage